microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ```

 Before migrating the data, they need to create an empty database and create the application user.
 Connect to the database container first and from there connect to Azure DB.
 Alternatively, connect to the Azure DB using Azure Data Studio or Pgadmin tool.
 The example below connects to the PostgreSQL on-premises database container.
-You can also run it from Azure Cloud Shell.
+You can also run it from Azure Cloud Shell:

 ```bash
 kubectl -n postgresql exec deploy/postgres -it -- bash